mattmiley/mattmiley.github.io/about.markdown

 I'm interested in programming in JavaScript (node.js), C#, Python, sql, gis, etc...
 In real life I like mountain biking, snowboarding, and podcasts.

-I live on the East side of Cleveland Ohio.
+I live on the East side of Cleveland Ohio with my beautiful wife and two kids.

 The opinions expressed on this site are my own and do not necessarily represent those of Technical Assurance, Inc.